-Recommendation: Students are encouraged to take 1 or more history electives in addition to their 3 core history courses.
+Recommendation: Students are encouraged to take one or more history courses beyond the 3 core history courses.

-Mathematics: 3 credits in grades 9, 10, and 11 including Algebra I, Geometry, and Algebra II.
-Recommendation: Students are strongly urged to take at least one math course each year in grades 9-12.
+Mathematics: 3 credits in grades 9, 10, and 11.
+Students must complete Algebra I, Geometry, and Algebra II.
+Students are required to take at least one math course each year in grades 9-12.